 Business leaders want to improve their business Key Performance Indicators (KPI), leverage the innovation in Artificial Intelligence and drive business decisions with the abundance of data and context available in their business.
 Predictive Routing uses machine learning to support optimization of Sales KPIs.

 A Sales KPI is a metric measuring the sales outcome of an interaction, in contrast to Service KPIs, which measure a Customer Experience or efficiency outcome.
 Sales KPIs can be a sales conversion rate, a sales revenue amount, a retention rate, a collection promise to pay.
-This use case focuses on improving revenue for inbound voice calls, but can also be extended to other sales-related KPIs, and other channel types with custom PS effort.
+This use case focuses on improving revenue for inbound voice calls, but can also be extended to other sales-related KPIs.
 The impacts of choosing another KPI or another channel type are documented in this use case wherever applicable.